elugens/hello-javascript/docs/the-javascript-language/data-types/methods-of-primitives.md

 Source: <https://javascript.info/primitives-methods#a-primitive-as-an-object>

-**Question:** **Some languages like Java allow us to explicitly create “wrapper objects” for primitives using a syntax like new Number(1) or new Boolean(false).
-Is this a best practice in JavaScript?**
+### Some languages like Java allow us to explicitly create “wrapper objects” for primitives using a syntax like new Number(1) or new Boolean(false).
+Is this a best practice in JavaScript?

 **Interview Answer:** Technically, using the “new” syntax can be done, but it is not recommended because it will return an object and not the primitive value as intended.